-No matter which campaign goal you choose it’s important the user has the possibility to convert (in non-marketing words: to fill the form and book a session :) ).
+No matter which campaign goal you choose, it’s important the user has the possibility to convert (in non-marketing words: to fill out the form and book a session :) ).

 If you’re running Lead Ads – inform your audience about the details of your offer in the text of your ad because it’s the only place where people can get information about your offer.